.

 IN MAN:

-to one month incubation.
-Febrile illness or subacute endocarditis.
-No
+Two weeks to one month incubation.
+Febrile illness or subacute

-eruption or rash, which distinguishes it from other Rickettsial species
+endocarditis.
+No skin eruption or rash, which distinguishes it from other

-infections.
-Severe frontal headache with retro-orbital pain, profuse
+Rickettsial species infections.
+Severe frontal headache with retro-orbital

-myalgia, and nausea.
-Pulmonary involvement in half the cases.
+pain, profuse sweating, myalgia, and nausea.
+Pulmonary involvement in half

-with preexisting valvular disease, is difficult to treat and the case
+in persons with preexisting valvular disease, is difficult to treat and the

 DIAGNOSIS:

-with a diagnostic rise in specific CF antibodies to Coxiella phase 2.
+Leukopenia with a diagnostic rise in specific CF antibodies to

-Weil-Felix test (a test specific for typhus and other rickettsial
+Coxiella phase 2.
+The Weil-Felix test (a test specific for typhus and other

-is negative.
+rickettsial diseases) is negative.
 Liver function tests are often abnormal.
-In Q fever

-there is a titer of 1:200 or more by CF or IFA with phase 1 antigen.
+In Q fever endocarditis, there is a titer of 1:200 or more by CF or IFA with

-of the organism from blood or sputum is rarely attempted due to
+phase 1 antigen.
+Isolation of the organism from blood or sputum is rarely

 TREATMENT:

-with tetracyclines can suppress symptoms and shorten the clinical
+Treatment with tetracyclines can suppress symptoms and shorten

 PREVENTION/CONTROL:

-or nonpregnant female sheep for research, when possible.
-Q-Fever free
+Use male or nonpregnant female sheep for research, when possible.

-- limited practicality because requires intense surveillance program
+Q-Fever free sheep - limited practicality because requires intense surveillance

-frequent testing.
-Also, serologic status is not a useful indicator of
+program and frequent testing.
+Also, serologic status is not a useful indicator

-the animal is shedding virus.
+of whether the animal is shedding virus.
 Personnel education and control.
-Physical

-separation of infected animals from humans are current methods
+Physical separation of infected animals from humans are current methods ofcontrol.

 of air handling).
 Label all potentially infected material and sterilize

-Intensive medical surveillance and health education program.
-Treatment
+medical surveillance and health education program.
+Treatment of acute disease

 SUITABLE